SizheHu/Raster-to-Graph/README.md

 (If you would like to know the version information of all packages, please refer to the `requirements_full.txt`.)

 ## Data
-# Note: Applications for relevant data will be processed uniformly every weekend evening.
+# Note: Applications for relevant data will be processed uniformly every Sunday evening.

 Our dataset includes: